manish-garodia/manish-garodia/projects/dba-essentials-test/install-db/installer/install-desktop-server.md

 ## Option 1: Install Oracle Database (Desktop Class)

-The `runInstaller` command from Oracle home starts the database installer with the Configuration Option window.
+Run the database installer from Oracle home as explained in *Task 1*.
+The installer starts with the Configuration Option window.

 At any point, you can go **Back** to the previous window or **Cancel** the installation.
 You can click **Help** to view more information on the current window.